web analytics

 Medical Trainees are at Greatest Risk

 Non-supportive training and working environments have been widely acknowledged as major contributors to burnout, stress, and unprofessional conduct.
-The high prevalence of harassment and discrimination during medical training has not declined over time.
+Harassment and discrimination during medical training has not declined over time.
 In fact, the frequency of mistreatment in the training environment continues to be a persistent problem and has negative implications for professionalism, making it difficult to instill virtuous behavior.

-Reducing Stress and Burnout Improves Quality of Care
+Improving Well-Being Leads to Reduction of Stress and Burnout and Improved Quality of Care

 A National Push to Improve Training Environments